LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Live Chat/Chat dashboards/operational-staffing-dashboard.md

 published: false

 ---
 This dashboard includes operational metrics used to analyze agent activity and performance.
-It provides brands the ability to monitor from both supply and demand perspective, their chat operation at the LOB, skill, campaign and engagement level.
-A dedicated user guide for working with this Dashboard can be found [here](https://s3-eu-west-1.amazonaws.com/ce-sr/CA/Report+Builder/Operational+%26+Staffing+Dashboard+Overview.pdf).
+It provides brands the ability to monitor from both supply and demand perspective, their chat operation at the Line of Business (LOB), skill, campaign and engagement level.

-**Primary Datasets:** Exposures Hourly, Post Connect Hourly, Queue Health Hourly, Survey Hourly
+**Primary Datasets:** Exposures hourly, post connect hourly, queue health hourly, survey hourly
 **Minimum timeframe:** Hourly

-## Demand Analysis Sheet
+## Demand analysis sheet

-**Primary Filters:** Skill, LOB
+**Primary filters:** Skill, LOB

 ### Main Panel: Demand Summary

-The following panel will be presented when accessing the Operational & Staffing predefined dashboard.
-It provides an overview of Demand analysis.
-The dashboard aggregates data by the chosen skills to show Chat funnel metrics and present visualizations of the funnel in two levels; comparing prospects the exposures and the showing the requested chat funnel to connected chats.
+The following panel will be presented when accessing the operational & staffing predefined dashboard.
+It provides an overview of demand analysis.
+The dashboard aggregates data by the chosen skills to show chat funnel metrics and present visualizations of the funnel in two levels; comparing prospects the exposures and the showing the requested chat funnel to connected chats.

 ![](https://lh3.googleusercontent.com/IecuoVWKiGVGD1YKbukpJ2eTW-0Z_3rtZTKDBdeJ6_gV2l3bGbrjTY1nj6WyKTczWOlVBbYgu7vMsqkOUT1FDx6BfuXAR3zkwt9GuLxhXGE-SvVuvrdmRI5uKcfGXrK6dDAl5p7a =864x427)

-**Top data bar (Grid)**
+**Top data bar (grid)**

-**Columns (Metrics):**
+**Columns (metrics):**

 1. CHAT PROSPECTS
 2. CHAT EXPOSED